Uvalde County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Uvalde County is $57,849.
 This is 24% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 26% lower.
+It is also 26% lower than the national median of $78,538.
 The poverty rate stands at 21.9%.
 This is 58% higher than the state poverty rate of 13.8%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 3.2%.
 This is 39% lower than the state rate of 5.1%.
 The median home value is $144,400.
 Housing costs are 45% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.5x, Uvalde County is one of the most affordable housing markets in the area.
 66.5% of occupied housing units are owner-occupied.
 This homeownership rate is 6% higher than the state average of 62.6%.

 Race & Ethnicity